Wedding Insight From The Photographer

 Having an unplugged wedding is a sure way to guarantee that your guests have an awesome time and don’t spoil your memories!
 Do you want to see your guests with their phones in front of their faces all day or would you rather see the smiles and expressions on their faces and have their undivided attention?
 Exactly.

-Ask your DJ to use “up-lighting” on the walls instead of the colorful spotlights.
-This will dramatically increase the quality and diversity of the images that the photographer will be able to produce from the reception.
-When the DJ uses colorful lights pointed onto the dance floor, your photographers will have to choose between colorful, saturated skin tones or the DJ booth in the background of every shot.
+“Up-lighting” on the walls will dramatically increase the quality of the images that the photographer will be able to produce from the reception.
 Don't forget to ask the DJ to keep the “up-lighting” on during the cake cutting!

 Scheduling Private Romantic Sessions